MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-servicingprofiles.md

 2. Add the computer objects to this security group that need to be moved to Current Channel and have update management applied to.

 ### Exclude devices from Servicing Profile
-Devices which have their Microsoft 365 Apps updates currently managed through Servicing Profiles ignore other update-related policies.
+Devices that have their Microsoft 365 Apps updates currently managed through Servicing Profiles ignore other update-related policies.
 Thus, you need to exclude those devices from Servicing Profile first, so they get released from the profile's update control.

 1. Log into the [Microsoft 365 Apps admin center](https://config.office.com) and navigate to **Servicing** > **Monthly Enterprise**.
 2. Switch to the **Settings** tab, the **Device Selection Criteria** page should open automatically.
 3. Change the option **Exclude devices** from **Don't exclude any devices** to **Exclude specific groups of devices** if it isn't select already.
 4. Add the group that you have created previously.
-5. Scroll down and click **Save**.
+5. Scroll down and Select **Save**.

 > [!NOTE]
 > It might take up to 24 hours for the service to process the change and send the instructions to offboard the Servicing Profile's update management to devices.